Find Affordable College Courses

 Bachelor’s Degrees in Other Ophthalmic and Optometric Support Services and Allied Professions

 A bachelor's degree in other ophthalmic and optometric support services and allied professions is offered at 2 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 23% were students from underrepresented racial-ethnic groups.
-Also, 46.2% of other ophthalmic and optometric support services and allied professions graduates were international students.
+This degree is more popular with female students, and about 25% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 25.0% of other ophthalmic and optometric support services and allied professions graduates were international students.

 Education Levels of Other Ophthalmic and Optometric Support Services and Allied Professions Majors